marcosktsz/goose.nvim/README.md

       stop = '<C-c>',                      -- Stop a running job next_message = ']]',                 -- Navigate to next message in the conversation
       prev_message = '[[',                 -- Navigate to previous message in the conversation
-      mention_file = '@'                   -- Pick a file and add to context
+      mention_file = '@'                   -- Pick a file and add to context.
+See File Mentions section toggle_pane = '<C-n>'                -- Toggle between input and output panes }
-    }
   },
   ui = {